-While in the home market we are holding our fingers to the transformation of Processors Owners of four, six and eight cores to the new basic standard of the market - it seems that the power-intensive processor world for servers may take an even bigger step forward, as early as the coming year.
+While in the home market we are holding our fingers to the transformation of Processors With four, six and eight cores to the new basic standard of the market - it seems that the world of powerful processors for servers may take an even bigger step forward, already in the coming year.

-Chinese site Has put forward a pre-engineered version of the model chip for the future Skylake-EP family Intel, Which will be part of the Purley platform - the Xeon E5-2699 v5, which includes a huge number of 32 physical processing cores and 64 virtual processing cores (thanks to HyperThreading), for a new resident that is named LGA3647 and stands as the largest Intel it's always been like this.
+Chinese site Has put forward a pre-engineered version of the model chip for the future Skylake-EP family Intel, Which will be part of the Purley platform - the Xeon E5-2699 v5, which includes a huge number of 32 physical processing cores and 64 virtual processing cores (thanks to HyperThreading), for a new holder that meets the name LGA3647 and seems to be the largest of Intel it's always been like this.

-This new and monstrous model should only officially launch sometime next year, but when it does - it will be a leap of 10 physical processing cores and 20 logical processing cores compared to today's leading E5 model, theXeon E5-2699 v4.
-Even the CPUXeon The formidable and advanced E7 in the company's current arsenal includes "only" 24 physical processing cores, and pales in comparison to this new generation on the way.
+This new and monstrous model is expected to be officially launched only sometime during the next year, but when that happens - it will be a jump of 10 physical processing cores and 20 logical processing cores compared to the company's leading E5 model today, theXeon E5-2699 v4.
+Even the CPUXeon The most formidable and advanced E7 in the company's current arsenal includes "only" 24 physical processing cores, and pales in comparison to this new generation on the way.

-By all accounts, the jump in the number of processing cores is not Intel's direct initiative - but a way to ensure continued competitiveness in the face of AMD, Which is also preparing a processor for the world of servers that will include 32 processing cores Zen attitude Physical and 64 logical cores (with SMT technology) to be launched somewhere next year, under its new Naples platform.
+By all indications, the jump in the number of processing cores is not a direct 'initiative' of Intel - but a way to ensure continued competitiveness vis-à-vis AMD, Which is also preparing a processor for the world of servers that will include 32 processing cores Zen Physical and 64 logical cores (with SMT technology) to be launched somewhere next year, under its new Naples platform.

-God-Xeon E5-2699 v5 will offer a thermal shell of between 135 watts and 165 watts, with the proposed engineering model providing a basic operating frequency of 2.1GHz (probably alongside a turbo frequency of several hundred megawatts, similar to current parallel models) and a required price tag for a translated 3,850 dollars - although the official recommended model price, when launched, is likely to be even higher, moving somewhere between 4,000 and 5,000 dollars per unit.
+God-Xeon The E5-2699 v5 will offer a thermal envelope of between 135 watts and 165 watts, with the proposed engineering model providing a basic working frequency of 2.1GHz (probably alongside a turbo frequency of several hundred mega-runners, similar to current parallel models) and a required price tag translated into $ 3,850 - though the official recommended official price of the model, when launched, is likely to be even higher, ranging somewhere between $ 4,000 and $ 5,000 per unit.